gosson/tugboat/README.md

 Azure Governance Foundations
 ============================

-The Azure Governance Foundation (AGF) is designed to provide clear guidance on how a company can create a well-managed Azure environment by creating the business structures that enable a cloud-first approach (like a Technology Steering Committee and a Cloud Center of Excellence (CCoE) team).
+Azure Governance Foundation (AGF) is designed to provide clear guidance on how a company can create a well-managed Azure environment by creating the business structures that enable a cloud-first approach (like a Technology Steering Committee and a Cloud Center of Excellence (CCoE) team).
 The purpose of this guidance is to share the approach and insights of customers who are successfully using similar governing bodies to manage their Azure environments.

 The goal of the AGF is to help customers: